Kalin Stoyanov: Bulgarian Football Union Protests

 The conflict between Petkov and Stoyanov carried on into 21 November, when the two engaged in a verbal altercation during Nova's morning talk show "Wake Up, Bulgaria".
 Later that day, Stoyanov held a media briefing in which he announced that three police officers had been fired for their role in the clashes, and that investigations into allegations of abuse of power were ongoing.
 He also once again accused Kiril Petkov of attempting to meddle in the affairs of the Ministry.
-Shortly after the briefing, PM Denkov held a press conference of his own in which he expressed support for Stoyanov's actions, however, Denkov made clear that if more meaninful change does not take place he would tenure the government's resignation.
+Shortly after the briefing, PM Denkov held a press conference of his own in which he expressed support for Stoyanov's actions, however, Denkov made clear that if more meaningful change does not take place he would tenure the government's resignation.

 Stoyanov testified before the Parliamentary Internal Security Commission on 22 November.
 In his testimony, he expressed regret about the use of force by certain police officers.
 However, he generally defended measures undertaken by the Sofia Police and blamed the Sofia Municipality for permitting the protest without proper regulations, such as allowing the famously rival fan groups of Levski and CSKA Sofia to march in one column.

 On 1 December, Kalin Stoyanov's chief of staff, Vasil Krastev, resigned, following a publication by the newspaper Capital alleging a connection between Krastev and controversial Bulgarian politician, Delyan Peevski.

 Stoyanov further played an important role in negotiations for Bulgaria's entrance into the Schengen Area.